exexexll/Bumpin.io/COMMUNITY-GUIDELINES.md

 - **Deterrence:** Knowing bans are public discourages violations
 - **Safety:** Warns others about problematic individuals

-**By using Napalm Sky, you consent to potential blacklist disclosure if permanently banned.**
+**By using BUMPIn, you consent to potential blacklist disclosure if permanently banned.**

 ---